kev-fung/Parallel-Game-Of-Life/README.md

 # Conway's Game of Life Parallelised

 A cellular automaton program, https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life, which has been implemented with C++ and the Message Passing Interface (MPI) for computational optimisation.
-Users may specify the domain size, time simulation, and number of computational cores for parallelisation.

 <p align="center">
   <img src="./misc/front_img.gif" alt="front_img" width="300">
 </p>

+Users may specify the domain size, time simulation, and number of computational cores for parallelisation - **MPI must be installed before use.**

 ## How to run
 1. Set up simulation parameters inside Main.cpp